 Treating Avian Bumblefoot

 Avian bumblefoot can usually be treated at home, but it’s important to consult a veterinarian if the symptoms are severe or don’t improve with home care.
 Treatment typically involves cleaning and disinfecting the affected area, as well as giving supportive care such as antibiotics and topical ointments.
-In more severe cases, surgery may be necessary to remove dead or damaged tissue.
+In more severe cases, surgery can be necessary to remove dead or damaged tissue.

 Preventing Avian Bumblefoot